socketcan-rs/socketcan-rs/README.md

     - Added cargo build features for `tokio` or `async-io`.
     - Also created specific build features for `async-std` and `smol` which just bring in the `async-io` module and alias the module name to `async-std` or `smol`, respectively, and build examples for each.

-### What's New in Version 2.1

-- Made `CanAddr` pulic and added functions to help interact with low-level sockaddr types.
-Sockets can now be opened with an address.
-- Can create an `Error` directly from a `CanErrorFrame` or `std::io::ErrorKind`.
-- [#46](https://github.com/socketcan-rs/socketcan-rs/issues/46)  Applications can create error frames:
-    - `CanErrorFrame::new()` now works.
-    - `CanErrorFrame::new_error()` is similar but more intuitive using a raw ID word.
-    - `From<CanError> for CanErrorFrame` to create an error frame from a `CanError`.
-- Added `Frame::from_raw_id()` and `Frame::remote_from_raw_id()`
-- Bumped MSRV to 1.65.0

 ## Next Steps

-A number of items still did not makei into a release.
+A number of items still did not make it into a release.
 These will be added in v3.x, coming soon.

 - Issue [#22](https://github.com/socketcan-rs/socketcan-rs/issues/22) Timestamps, including optional hardware timestamps
-- Issue [#32](https://github.com/socketcan-rs/socketcan-rs/issues/32) Better coverage of the Netlink API to manipulate the CAN interfaces programatically.
+- Issue [#32](https://github.com/socketcan-rs/socketcan-rs/issues/32) A number of important netlink commands were added in v3.1, particularly the ability to set bitrates, reset the interface, and set control modes.
+But the implementation is still incomplete, particularly in regard t
 - Better documentation.
 This README will be expanded with basic usage information, along with better doc comments, and perhaps creation of the wiki